UBC-STAT/stat-450/docs/syllabus-page.md

 ### Time and Place

 - Lectures: Mon/Wed/Fri 9:00 am ~ 10:00 am
-  - Until January 24th, the lectures will be held on Zoom (link on Canvas).
+  - Until February 7th, the lectures will be held on Zoom (link on Canvas).
 - Labs: Fridays 3:00 pm ~ 4:00 pm
-  - Until January 24th, the labs will be held on Zoom (link on Canvas).
+  - Until February 7th, the labs will be held on Zoom (link on Canvas).

 ### Course Objective